turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/object_oriented_programming.markdown

 Let's think about modeling cars in code.
 Work through these steps:

 1. Create a `Car` class and save it in `car.rb`.
-2. At the bottom of the file, outside the class definition, write `my_car = Car.new` to create an instance.
+1. At the bottom of the file, outside the class definition, write `my_car = Car.new` to create an instance.
-3. Run the file from your terminal like `ruby car.rb`.
+1. Run the file from your terminal with `$ ruby car.rb`.
 Observe nothing (boohoo!).
+Note: If you have Seeing Is Believing, you can run the file from within your editor using `Command+Option+b` (if you don't have it, but want it, just walk up to the front and give me your computer :P)
-4. Add a method to the class named `horn`.
-In that method print out the word `"BEEEEEP!"`.
-Then at the very bottom of the file add `my_car.horn`.
+1. Add a method to the class named `horn`.
+In that method return the String `"BEEEEEP!"`.
+Then at the very bottom of the file add `puts my_car.horn`.
+If you're using Seeing Is Believing, you can omit the `puts`, that will print it so that you can see it from the terminal, but you don't need to do that if you're using SiB.
-5. Run your file again and observe output (yay!).
+1. Run your file again and observe output (yay!).
-6. Add a method to your class named `drive` which takes an argument named `distance`.
-When the method is called, have it print out a message like `I'm driving 6 miles` where `6` is the value passed in for `distance`.
+1. Add a method to your class named `drive` which takes an argument named `distance`.
+When the method is called, have it return the a string like `I'm driving 12 miles` where `12` is the value passed in for `distance`.
-7. Add `my_car.drive(12)` to the bottom of your file and run it again.
+1. Add `puts my_car.drive(12)` to the bottom of your file and run it again.
 Observe two lines of output (double yay!).
-8. Add an `attr_accessor`, an externally-accessible attribute, with the name `color`.
+1. Add an `attr_accessor`, an externally-accessible attribute, with the name `color`.
-9. Add a method named `report_color` that prints out `I am red` where `red` is the value stored in `color`.
+1. Add a method named `report_color` that returns the String `"I am purple"` where `"purple"` is the value stored in `color`.
-10. Add two lines to the bottom of the file: `my_car.color = 'purple'` and `my_car.report_color`
+1. Add two lines to the bottom of the file: `my_car.color = 'purple'` and `puts my_car.report_color`
-11. Add an externally-accessible attribute named `wheel_count` and add a line at the bottom setting it to `18`.
+1. Add an externally-accessible attribute named `wheel_count` and add a line at the bottom setting it to `18`.
-12. At the bottom of the file, write a line that prints out `"This sweet ride is sitting on 18 wheels"` where `18` is the value returned from the `wheel_count` method.
+1. At the bottom of the file, write a line that prints out `"This sweet ride is sitting on 18 wheels"` where `18` is the value returned from the `wheel_count` method.
-13. At the bottom of the file, write a line that creates a second instance of the class Car called, `my_second_car`, and sets the `wheel_count` to `2`.
+1. At the bottom of the file, write a line that creates a second instance of the class Car called, `my_second_car`, and sets the `wheel_count` to `2`.
 Then write a line that prints "This sweet ride is sitting on 2 wheels".
-Observer how the two instances have their own instance variables.
+Observer how the two instances have their own instance variables (one car has 18 wheels, the other has 2 wheels, the code is shared through the class, but the variables are stored on the object).
-13. This one is tricky.
+1. This one is tricky.
 Add a method named `start`.
 If the car has not yet been started, when the method is called it should return `"Starting up!"`.
 But if the car has previously been started, it should return `"BZZT!
 Nice try, though."`.
 You'll need to create an instance variable, a method, use an if statement, and return a value.